VBIndex/py_vb_toolbox/README.md

 integer corresponds to a different cluster.
 The 0th cluster is special, and denotes an area which will *not* be analyzed.
 In these regards, it has a similar use to the cortical mask.

+### Notes on parallelism

+`vb_index` uses a high level of parallelism.
+How many threads are spawned by `vb_index` itself can be controlled using the `-j/--jobs` flag.
+By default, it will try to use all the CPUs in your computer at the same time to perform the analyzes.
+Depending on the BLAS installation in your computer, this might not be the best fastest approach, but rarely will be the slowest.
+If you are unsure, leave the number of jobs at the default level.

+Due to job structure of the `vb_index`, the level of parallelism it can achieve depends on the specific analyses being carried out.

+1. Searchlight analyses: High level of parallelism.
+Will spawn as many jobs are there are CPUs
+2. Whole brain analyses: Low lever of parallelism.
+Will only spawn one job
+3. Region of Interest analyses: Medium level of parallelism.
+Will spawn as many jobs as there are ROIs, or number of CPUS, whichever is the lowest.

+Specially in the whole brain analyses, having a well optimized BLAS installation will grandly accelerate the process, and allow for a high degree of paralelism.
+Both MKL and OpenBLAS have been shown to offer great results.
+If you are using the Anaconda distribution, you will have a good BLAS pre-configured.

 ## Developer Information